majick/entry/README.md

 ## API

-- `/api/new`: Create a new paste, expects FormData with the fields: `Content, CustomURL, EditPassword`
+- `POST /api/new`: Create a new paste, expects FormData with the fields: `Content, CustomURL, EditPassword`
-- `/api/edit`: Edit an existing paste, expects FormData with the fields: `OldContent, OldCustomURL, OldEditPassword, NewContent, NewCustomURL, NewEditPassword`
+- `POST /api/edit`: Edit an existing paste, expects FormData with the fields: `OldContent, OldCustomURL, OldEditPassword, NewContent, NewCustomURL, NewEditPassword`
-- `/api/delete`: Delete an existing paste, expects FormData with the fields: `CustomURL, EditPassword`
+- `POST /api/delete`: Delete an existing paste, expects FormData with the fields: `CustomURL, EditPassword`
+- `GET  /api/get/{paste}`: Get an existing paste

 ## Why